Read on to find out about the best loans for bad credit.

 As a result, any borrowers with low credit scores typically have trouble obtaining loans from traditional lenders.

-Aside from certain, more mainstream, lenders refusing to issue loans for you, some lenders actually try to take advantage of your poor credit score by offering you loans with high-interest rates and generally unfavourable terms.
+Aside from more mainstream, lenders refusing to issue loans for you, some lenders may take advantage of your poor credit score by offering you loans with high-interest rates and generally unfavourable terms.

-On the other hand, if you compare bad credit loans online, you'll see there's a range of options specifically designed to help you rebuild your credit score by offering affordable interest rates and repayment terms.
+This is why it is important to compare bad credit loans online so you're not paying more than you have to.
+There's a range of options specifically designed to help you rebuild your credit score by offering affordable interest rates and repayment terms.

 The idea is that by making timely payments on these loans, you can demonstrate to future lenders how you're a responsible borrower and have improved your credit score.